Solomon198/Prototype-Inventory/frontend-marchant/README.md

-# StockFlow - Inventory Management Frontend
+# Inventory Management Frontend

-A modern React TypeScript frontend application for the StockFlow Inventory Management Platform, built with Vite and Tailwind CSS.
+A modern React TypeScript frontend application for the Inventory Management System, built with Vite and Tailwind CSS.

 ## Features